khulnasoft/tfsecurity/README.md

 Made with [contributors-img](https://contrib.rocks).

-`tfsecurity` is an [KhulnaSoft Security](https://khulnasoft.com) open source project.
+`tfsecurity` is an [Khulnasoft Security](https://khulnasoft.com) open source project.
 Learn about our open source work and portfolio [here](https://www.khulnasoft.com/products/open-source-projects/).
-Join the community, and talk to us about any matter in [GitHub Discussion](https://github.com/khulnasoft/tfsecurity/discussions)
+Join the community, and talk to us about any matter in [GitHub Discussion](https://github.com/khulnasoft/tfsecurity/discussions) or [Slack](https://slack.khulnasoft.com).